jquery/learn.jquery.com/page/javascript-101/loops.md

 ## The `while` loop

-A while loop is similar to an `if` statement, except that its body will keep executing until the condition evaluates to false.
+A while loop is similar to an `if` statement, except that its body will keep executing until the condition evaluates to a falsy value.

 ```
 while ( [conditional] ) {